cscart/docs/en/cscart_addons/addons/user_profile_page/index.rst

 Installing the add-on
 =====================

-    Install the “User Profile Page” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the “Profile Page” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

 =====================
 Setting up the add-on
 =====================

-    In the settings of the "User Profile Page" add-on, you can decide if you want to show the user profile image in a circle or in a square.
+    In the settings of the "Profile Page" add-on, you can decide if you want to show the user profile image in a circle or in a square.
 Simply select the **Circular user profile image** box or clear it.

     .. fancybox:: img/User_Profile_Page_002.png
-        :alt: settings of the User Profile Page add-on
+        :alt: settings of the Profile Page add-on

     * Circular image